SonOfJ/TheFinalestProjectEver/README.md

 - D: Dots that can be consumed by Pac-Man to generate points for the player
 - G: Ghosts

-**2. Node Data Structure**
+**3. Node Data Structure**

 This project utilized a Node-based data structure to build out a maze and control interactions among PacMan, the Dots, and the Ghosts.

 ## How to Run Program

 1. Clone into repo
 2. Open Launcher.pde in Processing
 3. Run the program
+4. Select difficulty level (easy, medium, or hard)
-4. Press spacebar to start game
+5. Press spacebar to start game
-5. Use the following controls
+6. Use the following controls
       - Esc: Exit program
       - P: Pause
       - W: Up